 TRAIN STOP: GREEN LINE, BEIMEN STATION • GPS COORDINATES MAP: 25.057599, 121.509732

 This is the real first place we visited in Taipei.
 I asked a friend if he knows an area where we can see the old part of the city and he told me of Dadaocheng.
-It is located in the Datong District and features narrow streets replete with shops selling all sorts of things and outdoor food stalls specializing in Taiwanese food.
+Located in Datong District, it features narrow streets replete with shops selling all sorts of stuff and outdoor food stalls specializing in Taiwanese food.

 Dadaocheng is where you would find Dihua Street, the oldest thoroughfare in the whole of Taipei.
 Walk around and you’d also pass Xia Hai, a Buddhist temple within the area, the Chien-Cheng Cirlce, and lots of graceful old buildings.
 Along the east side, across the Huanhenanbei Expressway, we visited the Dadaocheng Wharf to rest a bit while taking in the view of the New Taipei City across the Tamsui River.